-- Practice diligent hand hygiene by washing hands with plain soap and water for at least 20 seconds (temperature does not change the effectiveness of washing hands with plain soap and water). - Facilitate regular opportunities for staff and students to practice hand hygiene: - Use portable hand-washing sites and/or alcohol-based hand rub dispensers, especially where sinks are not available. - Hand-washing should be encouraged upon school entry and before/after breaks and eating, using washroom and using gym/playground equipment. - Promote the importance of diligent hand hygiene to staff and students regularly.
-For example, display BCCDC's hand hygiene poster at handwashing sites. - Remind staff and students to avoid touching their eyes, nose or mouth with unwashed hands. - Ensure hand-washing supplies are always well stocked including soap, paper towels and where appropriate, alcohol-based hand rub with a minimum of 60% alcohol. - Staff should assist younger students with hand hygiene as needed. - Students may bring their own sanitizer or plain soap if they are on the list authorized by Health Canada or have a medical condition that requires specialized soaps.
-(See the List of Hand Sanitizers Authorized by Health Canada for products that have met Health Canada's requirements and are authorized for sale in Canada.) - If soap and water are not available, alcohol-based hand rubs can be used to clean hands if they are not visibly soiled.
-If alcohol-based hand rub is not available, use an alcohol-based hand wipe followed by alcohol-based hand rub.
+- Practice diligent hand hygiene by washing hands with plain soap and water for at least 20 seconds (temperature does not change the effectiveness of washing hands with plain soap and water). - Facilitate regular opportunities for staff and students to practice hand hygiene: - Use portable hand-washing sites and/or alcohol-based hand sanitizer dispensers containing at least 60% alcohol, where sinks are not available. - Hand-washing should be encouraged upon school entry and before/after breaks and eating, using washroom and using gym/playground equipment. - Promote the importance of diligent hand hygiene to staff and students regularly.
+For example, display BCCDC's hand hygiene poster at handwashing sites. - Remind staff and students to avoid touching their eyes, nose or mouth with unwashed hands. - Ensure hand-washing supplies are always well stocked including soap, paper towels and where appropriate, alcohol-based hand sanitizer with a minimum of 60% alcohol. - Staff should assist younger students with hand hygiene as needed. - Students may bring their own sanitizer or plain soap if they are on the list authorized by Health Canada or have a medical condition that requires specialized soaps.
+(See the List of Hand Sanitizers Authorized by Health Canada for products that have met Health Canada's